aarushmanica/CS50P-Final-Project/README.md

 - tkinter Documentation
 - os Documentation

 #### Note: You would run this application as any other Python application using `python project.py` or `pytest project.py`.
-I am also working on a Sphinx documentation and a video to help explain my code in precise detail.
+I am also working on documentation and a video to help explain my code in precise detail.
 You can refer to that if you have any queries based on my code.

 ## Contributing
 Pull requests are welcome.
 For major changes, please open an issue first to discuss what you would like to change.